 - Illustrates examples and qualities of healthy, safe and equitable relationships

-- Gendered lens: explores stereotypes, gender roles, and social constructions of identity
+- Gendered lens: Broad understanding of gender, explores stereotypes, gender roles, and social constructions of identity

 - Addresses oppression-both institutional and internalized

 - Calls upon involvement between the individual, family, and community